 Understand and tackle malicious human sweatshops

-Arkose Labs understands that fraudsters can choose to invest in human sweatshops to solve enforcement challenges.
+Arkose Labs understands that cybercriminals can choose to invest in human sweatshops to solve enforcement challenges.
 This is where the feedback loop between risk assessment and enforcement mechanism comes into play.
-Arkose Detect--the dynamic risk engine--feeds real-time risk assessment of users back into Arkose Enforce—the challenge enforcement mechanism.
+The dynamic risk engine of the Arkose Bot Manager platform feeds the real-time risk assessment of users into the challenge enforcement mechanism.
 This enables the Arkose Labs platform to render progressively more complex Arkose MatchKey challenges to malicious human users, owing to their higher risk.

 Malicious sweatshops must spend disproportionate amounts of time and resources to clear the 3D challenges at scale.
 This graduated friction saps their time and erodes the returns from the attack, which eats into the meager rewards these humans get for solving the challenges.
 Since the returns keep diminishing progressively, the attack becomes financially non-viable and forces fraudsters to abandon the attack.